luozhaoyu/luozhaoyu.github.io/_posts/2015-01-21-programming-languages.md

 * Node label T: indicates assignment and decision level
 * Edges: from l1...lk to l labelled with C Assignments l1...lk caused assignment to l during BCP
 * Special node C: conflict node

+#### MiniSAT
+##### watch points
+* obvious/naive implementation
+    * mark all satisfied clauses
+    * maintain a count of non-false literals (detect literal clauses) in every clause
+    * for each literal, maintain list of obvious if appears in
+* every clause two watch points
+    * `(p v q v r v s)`
+* each variable has two lists
+    1. clauses with a watch pointer to its true literal
+* invariant: if a clause in unsatisfied watch points point to two distinct literals, neither of which have set to false
+    * when new variable assigned only clauses one ahe of its two lists we searched
+    * e.g., if variable assigned T -> clauses with negative watch will be violated

+Dynamic largest individuals sum (DLIS): choose literal satisfying largest number of clauses

+Variable state independent decaying sum (VSIDS): favor literals occurring in a lot of conflicts: +1 (pick the highest scrore to choose)

+#### MaxSAT
+given formula F (CNF): maximize the number of satisfied clauses

+#### Partial MaxSAT
+`F ^ Q; m |= F, m |= Q*`